-The Center for Global Education's Global Experiences Handbook contains important information for all students going abroad.
+The Office of Global Experiences Handbook contains important information for all students going abroad.
 Students should review it carefully prior to departure and refer back to it while they are abroad.

 The course equivalency database

 If you are participating studying abroad on a program that involves taking classes at a host university or study abroad center abroad, you are required to obtain approval for their proposed study abroad coursework by contacting the course approvers when you have your form completed and can supply the approvers with a course syllabus.
 Depending on your program type, you will do this by completing either a "Course Equivalency Form" (exchange programs) or a "Transfer Credit Agreement" (all other study abroad programs).

 Except in the case of study abroad programs that only offer a single course option which all program participants take, students are strongly advised to seek approval for twice the number of credits that they actually plan to take abroad, in case of course cancellations, schedule conflicts, etc. The majority of study abroad coursework can been approved by the following individuals.